10 NBA stars who never received a single MVP vote

 Another big man who was a star but never got MVP votes was Al Horford.
 It wasn't long ago when Horford was part of the successful Hawks squad that took over the Eastern Conference back in the 2014-2015 season.
 Make no mistake, Horford was a major player in the Hawks' successful run.

-But while Horford was great, a lot of NBA fans won't exactly consider him to be dominant enough to be a MVP type of player.
-This could be due to the fact that Horford thrives as a system type of player, as he usually does his role well whether as a post-up threat or as a stretch big man.
+But while Horford was great, a lot of NBA fans won't exactly consider him to be dominant enough to be an MVP-type of player.
+This could be because Horford thrives as a system type of player, as he usually does his role well as a post-up threat or as a stretch big man.

 Rip Hamilton